KeisyNKK/mobx_modular_sample/lubby/README.md

 # lubby

-Lubby is a product management solution in flutter
+Lubby is a product management solution in flutter.

+# Stack and Patterns

+Here we use modular acthecture and mobx for state management.

 ## Getting Started